 Boddington is also the great-great-grandson of the famous founder of Boddingtons English Beer – Henry Boddington, but it’s his love for furniture-making that’s guided his career choices.

-Boddington quotes his mother as one of his mentors – she had a natural flair for the arts and crafts, which also ran in the family through generations.
+Boddington quotes his moher as one of his mentors – she had a natural flair for the arts and crafts, which also ran in the family through generations.
 Her grandfather, George Rae, was well-known for his patronage of the Pre- Raphaelite Brotherhood and his commissioning and acquisition of works, including Rosetti’s The Beloved, commissioned in 1863 for £300.

 It was Boddington’s mother who, when he decided against a career in brewery management, encouraged him to follow his heart as the craftsperson.
 It led Boddington to undertake training with the celebrated furniture-maker, John Makepeace and under his mentorship, tirelessly hone his skills.